The Fourmyula

 The Fourmyula were a New Zealand rock group formed in 1967 in Upper Hutt.
-They achieved considerable local success in the late 1960s, with ten of their fourteen singles reaching the New Zealand Top 20.
+They achieved considerable local success in the late 1960s, with nine of their thirteen singles reaching the New Zealand Top 20.

 Career (1967–1971)

 The group initially consisted of Wayne Mason (guitar, keyboards, vocals), Martin Hope (guitar and vocals), Ali Richardson (bass and vocals), and Chris Parry (drums), who founded Fiction Records (UK) in 1978.
 They were joined in 1968 by Carl Evensen as lead vocalist.

 Their first release, "Come With Me" made it to number 2 in August 1968.
-They released fourteen singles (ten of which reached the New Zealand Top 20) and five albums and won the New Zealand Entertainers of the Year award in 1970.
+They released thirteen singles (nine of which reached the New Zealand Top 20) and five albums and won the New Zealand Entertainers of the Year award in 1970.

 The Fourmyula's best known song, "Nature", written by Wayne Mason and produced by Peter Dawkins, reached number one in the New Zealand charts in December 1969.
 It won the APRA Silver Scroll Award for the year.
 The Mutton Birds released a rockier version of "Nature" in 1995, and in 2001 the original version was voted New Zealand's greatest pop song ever - becoming the title track of the best-selling Nature's Best compilation.